hailuu684/ComputerVisionHomeWork/README.md

 Task 3: Luu Tung Hai and Abdul Rehman Shah implemented some networks, metrics, then we compared and chose the best results.

-Task 4: In this task, we proposed 2 methods
+Task 4: In this task

- 1. Luu Tung Hai and Abdul Rehman Shah implemented Ransac algorithm.
+ Luu Tung Hai and Abdul Rehman Shah implemented Ransac algorithm.

+ Extra task:
- 2. Ahmed implemented some transformations using Opencv functions( used filters like Sobel operator and color space thresholding and histogram and sliding windows for line detection and prediction and lane curvature calculations)
+ Ahmed implemented some transformations using Opencv functions( used filters like Sobel operator and color space thresholding and histogram and sliding windows for line detection and prediction and lane curvature calculations)

- Documentations: Pissolati
+ Documentations: Abdul Rehman Shah , Luu Tung Hai and Pissolati